HookturnDigital/acf-custom-database-tables-docs/Advanced Usage/Working with repeater fields.md

 ### Potential API function limitations

-Whilst the plugin endeavours to fully support ACF's template API, there is a slim change you may encounter some issues in some situation.
-In regards to supporting repeater fields, we have an extensive number of automated tests that cover usage of the following:
+We strive to fully support ACF's template API and as a result we have an extensive number of automated tests to check for continued functionality of the template functions that ACF offers as part of its template API.
+The following functions are all currently covered by our tests:

+- `get_field()`
+- `the_field()`
+- `update_field()`
+- `delete_field()`
 - `have_rows()`
 - `the_row()`
 - `get_row()`